vigneshkarunagaran/PythonCodeTerminal/README.md

 # Python Code Executor

-- This is a GUI application for executing Python code in a custome terminal with realtime running logs
+- This is a GUI application for executing Python code in a customized terminal with Realtime running logs
-- Allows you to save and pass cmd line arguments using dropdown
+- Allows you to save and pass CMD line arguments using dropdown
 - Allows you to zip your code as backup

 ---